kchenturtles/PassionfruitKitchen/content/posts/banana-coffee-cake.md

 categories: ["desserts", "snacks", "breakfasts"]
 featured_categories: []
 tags: ["vegetarian"]
-summary: "Banana bread is a classic bake, and it definitely got more popular during lockdown!
-My dad makes an awesome banana bread that I'll always love, but I was looking for a moister banana bread.
-I combined this banana bread recipe with a recipe for coffee cake (because who doesn't love streusel?) and the combination was stellar!"
+summary: "Banana bread is a classic recipe, and it definitely got a lot more popular during COVID lockdown.
+My dad makes an awesome banana bread that I'll always have nostalgia for, but I was recently looking to develop a recipe for a moister banana bread.
+I ended up combining a banana bread recipe with a recipe for coffee cake (because who doesn't love streusel?) and it turned out really nicely."
 toc: true
 dropCap: true
 displayInMenu: true